rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    <pre>#!/usr/bin/env</pre>

-However, this mac-setup.sh script instead specifies a Shebang for where <a href="#Bash4">Bash v4</a> is installed by Homebrew:
+However, this mac-setup-all.sh script instead specifies a Shebang needed for <a href="#BashArrays">Bash arrays needed in the mac-setup.sh script</a>:

    <tt>#!/usr/local/bin/bash</tt>

-Such a path is needed for <a href="#BashArrays">Bash arrays needed in this script</a>.
+That is the path where <a href="#Bash4">Bash v4</a> is installed by Homebrew.

+1. Open a Terminal.

+   ### Version with Grep

-So if you do not have bash v4 installed, first run script to install it:
+1. Test if you have Bash v4 installed.

-   <tt>./mac-bash4.sh</tt>

-The script first installs Homebrew which installs bash v4 using the brew command to download and configure packages.

-### Grep

-To verify the bash version used in the script:

    <pre>bash --version | grep 'bash'</pre>

    The response is:

    <pre>GNU bash, version 4.4.19(1)-release (x86_64-apple-darwin17.3.0)</pre>

    The <tt>grep 'bash'</tt> is needed to filter out lines that do not contain the word "bash":

    <pre>
 GNU bash, version 4.4.19(1)-release (x86_64-apple-darwin17.3.0)